Eliza Hittman: Style and themes

+FilmographyShort filmFeature filmTelevision

 Accolades

 In 2014, for It Felt Like Love, she was nominated for the Bingham Ray Breakthrough Director Award, and for the John Cassavetes Spirit Award.

 With her sophomore film, Beach Rats, in 2017 Hittman won the Directing Award: Dramatic at the Sundance Film Festival, Best Screenwriting in a U.S. Feature at Outfest, the Grand Jury Prize at the Independent Film Festival Boston, and the Future/Now Prize at the Montclair Film Festival.
 Beach Rats was nominated for several more awards during its premiere season.

 In 2017, Beach Rats premiered in the US Dramatic Competition at the 2017 Sundance Film Festival, where she won the Directing Award, and internationally premiered at Locarno in the Golden Leopard Competition and was the Centerpiece Film at New Directors / New Films.
 In 2018, it was nominated for Best Cinematography and Best Male Lead at the Independent Spirit awards and a Breakthrough Actor Award for the Gothams Awards.Beach Rats was also the winner of the Best Narrative Film at the 2017 Independent Film Festival of Boston, the Best Feature Film at the 2017 Hamburg Film Festival, and the Outstanding Screenwriting in a U.S. Feature at the L.A.
 Outfest Awards..
 This film was very accomplished in 2017.

 She was a recipient of a Guggenheim Fellowship for film-video in 2018.

 In 2020, Hittman was nominated for and won the New York Film Critics Circle Award for Best Screenplay for Never Rarely Sometimes Always.
 She also won the National Society of Film Critics Award for Best Screenplay.

 In 2021, she was selected as Jury President for International competition section of 74th Locarno Film Festival held from 4 to 14 August.